hackerwins/homepage-old/docs/quick-start.md

 ## Quick Start

-Let's start using Yorkie with JS SDK and Server.
+Let's start using Yorkie with the JS SDK and a Server.
 You need an environment that can run JavaScript, such as a browser.

 ### Installation